kallavinka8045/is2023/index.md

 # Abstract
 <img src="figure1.png" width="1000px">

-This paper presents FastFit, a novel neural vocoder architecture that replaces U-Net's encoder with multiple short-time Fourier transforms (STFTs) to achieve faster generation rates without sacrificing sample quality.
-We replace each encoder block with an STFT, with parameters equal to the temporal resolution of each decoder block leading to the skip-connection.
-FastFit reduces the number of parameters and generation time of the model by almost half while maintaining high fidelity.
-Through objective and subjective evaluations, we demonstrate that the proposed model achieves nearly twice the generation speed of the baseline iteration-based vocoders while maintaining high sound quality.
-We also show that FastFit produces similar sound quality to other baselines in text-to-speech evaluation scenarios, including multi-speaker and zero-shot text-to-speech.
+This paper presents FastFit, a novel neural vocoder architecture that replaces the U-Net encoder with multiple short-time Fourier transforms (STFTs) to achieve faster generation rates without sacrificing sample quality.
+We replaced each encoder block with an STFT, with parameters equal to the temporal resolution of each decoder block, leading to the skip connection.
+FastFit reduces the number of parameters and the generation time of the model by almost half while maintaining high fidelity.
+Through objective and subjective evaluations, we demonstrated that the proposed model achieves nearly twice the generation speed of baseline iteration-based vocoders while maintaining high sound quality.
+We further showed that FastFit produces sound qualities similar to those of other baselines in text-to-speech evaluation scenarios, including multi-speaker and zero-shot text-to-speech.

 # Comparison with baselines
 * We adopted [LibriTTS](https://openslr.org/60/), a multi-speaker English dataset which has 24 kHz sampling rate waveforms.